Best Restaurants in Circular Quay

 • Formerly an oyster bar, this al fresco French diner evokes the Mediterranean with its unmatched harbour views and sterling seafood.
 It's got you covered for all occasions, from pre-theatre snacks to big-budget lobster and champagne dinners.

 • A ritzy institution on the Customs House rooftop.
-The menu bounces between Indian and Italian flavours to create an altogether modern Australian vibe that spans surf, turf and vegan dishes.
 An appropriate focus on seafood works a treat, given the jaw-dropping views of Sydney Harbour.
 Book ahead for the window seats.

 • A quintessential Sydney location.
 This is one of the best views of Sydney harbour you'll find anywhere.
 And Opera Bar doesn't just coast by on its good looks: the drinks here are great, too.
 The hardest thing about a trip here is getting a table.